As an older runner, wearing the right kind of shoes is important as they help me avoid pain, discomfort, and even torn ligaments.

 2. Under Armour Men’s Charged Assert 8 Running Shoe – Best for Versatility

 These running shoes offer balance and flexibility.
 Their elegant look also makes them fantastic road shoes for daily life.
+Just looking around on the street these may be the best sneakers for old – certainly one of the most popular.

 When I run, I don’t need to have heavy shoes to add to my weight, which is why this pair of Under Armours stands out for me.
 It’s lightweight—0.6 pounds—and its breathability gives them an even lighter feel.